Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-pick-and-omit.md

 };
 ```

-Even though our `id` was already a conditional field, it's now fully removed from the type, so we can't even pass it along!
+Even though our `id` was already a conditional field, it's now entirely removed from the type, so we can't even pass it along!

 ![TypeScript Omit utility type](https://cdn.hashnode.com/res/hashnode/image/upload/v1644556786814/XEgUklhHB.png)

 And there you have it, the use cases for `Pick` and `Omit` in the following article.
-We'll go more in detail on how powerful they are when combined.
+We'll go more into detail on how powerful they are when combined.

 ### Thank you for reading, and let's connect!